 - Ensure that the organization adheres to the Gift Acceptance Policy.

-- Seek guidance from the Development Committee of the Board for gifts that fall outside of this policy.
+- Seek guidance from the board development committee for gifts that fall outside of this policy.

-- Report on gift acceptance activities to the Development Committee of the Board on a monthly basis.
+- Report monthly on gift acceptance activities to the board development committee.